Privilege escalation

 Privilege escalation is the act of exploiting a bug, a design flaw, or a configuration oversight in an operating system or software application to gain elevated access to resources that are normally protected from an application or user.
-The result is that an application with more privileges than intended by the application developer or system administrator can perform unauthorized actions.
+The result is that an application or user with more privileges than intended by the application developer or system administrator can perform unauthorized actions.

 Background

 Most computer systems are designed for use with multiple user accounts, each of which has abilities known as privileges.
 Common privileges include viewing and editing files or modifying system files.

 Privilege escalation means users receive privileges they are not entitled to.
 These privileges can be used to delete files, view private information, or install unwanted programs such as viruses.
 It usually occurs when a system has a bug that allows security to be bypassed or, alternatively, has flawed design assumptions about how it will be used.
 Privilege escalation occurs in two forms: